-Management and staff audited medicine administration on a regular basis within the home.
-A range of audits were carried out.
+Management and staff audited the management and administration of medicines on a regular basis within the home.
 There was evidence that the findings of the audits had been discussed with staff and addressed.
 The date of opening was recorded on medicines to facilitate audit and disposal at expiry.